pascal-fb-martin/housesensor/README.md

 A unit can be specified to accommodate sensors that have no intrinsic unit.

+# Historical Recording

-The program also records all measurements.
-The recording is accumulated each day in /dev/shm/housesensor.csv (i.e. in RAM) and moved at the end of the day to /var/lib/house/sensor as YYYY-MM-DD.csv, where YYYY, MM and DD represents the day of the recording.
+The program records all measurements.
+The recordings are accumulated each day in /dev/shm/housesensor.csv (i.e. in RAM) and moved at the end of the day to /var/lib/house/sensor as YYYY-MM-DD.csv, where YYYY, MM and DD represents the day of the recording.

 If the HouseSensor service is stopped, /dev/shm/housesensor.csv is moved to /var/lib/house/sensor/housesensor.csv.
 The same file is also copied hourly to /var/lib/house/sensor/housesensor.csv.
 When the service is restarted, /var/lib/house/sensor/housesensor.csv is moved back to /dev/shm.
 This saves the recorded data when the OS reboots.
 However a system crash could cause up to one hour worth of recordings to be lost.
 This is a tradeoff to avoid wearing out a SD card or USB drive by rewriting the same block every minute or so.